-A chief information security officer will deal with more than firewalls and antivirus
+A chief information security officer deals with far more than firewalls and antivirus software

 What is a CISO?

-The CISO is an executive role that oversees the protection of company and customer data, as well as the protection of infrastructure and assets from malicious actors.
+The CISO, who may also be referred to as a chief security architecture or information security manager, is an executive role that oversees the protection of company and customer data, as well as the protection of infrastructure and assets from malicious actors.

 In an age of rampant data theft and aggressive but important legislation, such as GDPR, every IT facility in an organisation must be secure.
-That not only requires implementing security safeguards but also training and educating employees.
+That not only requires the implementation of security safeguards but also the training and educating of employees.
 With the majority of cyber security incidents being the result of employee error, it's important that a CISO is looking both internally and externally for potential threats.

 What responsibilities does a CISO have?

-Today's CISOs have a breadth of responsibilities, ranging from hiring IT personnel to providing the leadership and policy direction required to protect the company from emerging threats.
-They are also required to directly manage senior IT team leaders to ensure they are prioritising the right aspects of a strategy at any given time.
+CISOs have a wide range of responsibilities that extend far beyond dealing with firewalls and antivirus software.
+They are responsible for hiring IT personnel, for providing necessary policy direction to protect the company from emerging threats., and for directly managing senior IT team leaders to ensure they are prioritising the right aspects of a strategy at any given time.

 A CISO must also spearhead the company's IT security hardware strategy and make sure necessary activities are undertaken by the appropriate department, whether this is IT staff or other IT security personnel.